planttheidea/moize/README.md

 All parameter types are supported, including circular objects, functions, etc. There are also a number of [shortcut methods](#usage-with-shortcut-methods) to memoize for unique use-cases.

-**NOTE**: This is very similar to [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) built-in hook, with two main differences:

-- There is a third parameter passed (the [`options`](#configuration-options) passed to `moize`)
-- The second argument array is the list of arguments passed to the memoized function

-In both `useCallback` and `useMemo`, the array is a list of _dependencies_ which determine whether the funciton is called.
-These can be different than the arguments, although in general practice they are equivalent.
-The decision to use them directly was both for this common use-case reasons, but also because the implementation complexity would have increased substantially if not.

 ## Configuration options

 `moize` optionally accepts an object of options as either the second parameter or as the first step in a curried function: